Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ### FRONT END HEALTH (FRT)

-This query purpuse is to measure the health of the front end of your aplication.
+This query purpose is to measure the health of the front end of your aplication.

 SELECT filter(apdex(duration, t:1), WHERE 1=1) as apdex, filter( max(duration), WHERE 1=1) as response,filter(percentage(count(*), WHERE error is true), WHERE 1=1) as error from PageView WHERE appName='QS'